This post may contain affiliate links. Learn what that means for me and for you.

 2. Water Bottle

 The next most important thing I always bring is my water bottle.
 I like to bring a refillable bottle like this one and fill it up at water fountains in the parks.
 There’s no sense in paying $3 for bottled water while you’re at the parks!

 Note: You can also get a free cup of ice water at some of the food and drink stands throughout the parks and most of the quick-service restaurants.

 Recently, I’ve been splurging more on my trips to Disney World but in the past when I’ve been on a tighter budget, I have brought my own snacks into the park to eat throughout the day.

 Some good snacks to bring are granola bars, trail mix, applesauce pouches, individual bags of chips, etc. These are easy to pack and won’t go bad throughout the day.

 4. Rain Coat or Poncho

-It rains a LOT in Orlando.
+It rains a LOT in Orlando, especially during the spring and summer months.
 You will typically experience a short but intense rain or thunderstorm in the afternoon or evening.

 They’re also something you definitely want to buy before your trip, because buying one at the parks once it starts raining is going to cost you $15 each.